stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 The address specified represents the address `$0004`.
 The CPU first adds the current value in the X register to it.
 If the value in the X register is `$02` then the resulting address will be `$0006`.
 The CPU now reads the value of the byte at address `$0006` and the value of the byte after it.
 It combines them to create a two-byte address.
 If the value of the byte at address `$0006` is `$34` and the value of the byte at address `$0007` is `$12` then the result will be `$1234`.
 This is the address that identifies the byte of data that the instruction should operate on.
 In this example, it is the byte in memory at address `$1234` that the CPU will load into the Accumulator.

 Note that adding the value in the X register to the zero page address always gives another zero page address.
-Only the LSB of the address is adjusted.
+Only the LSB of the address gets adjusted.
 This is the same as with the Zero Page, X and Zero Page, Y addressing modes.
 For example, if the instruction is `LDA ($FF, X)` and the value in the X register is `$00`, then the CPU reads the value of the bytes at addresses `$00FF` and `$0000`.
 It does not read the bytes at addresses `$00FF` and `$0100`.

 The second indexed indirect addressing mode is the **(Indirect), Y** addressing mode.
 It takes the form `<mnemonic> (<some_byte_value>), Y`.
-The `<some_byte_value>` again specifies an address within the zero page, but indexing is implemented differently.
+The `<some_byte_value>` again specifies an address within the zero page, but indexing behaves differently.
 The CPU reads the byte of data at this zero page address, along with the byte after it.
 It interprets the two bytes as the LSB and MSB of a base address somewhere in the CPU's address space.
 The value in the Y register is then added to this base address.
 This creates the final address of the byte of data that the instruction should operate on.

 The following is an example instruction that uses this addressing mode: